Mesnali

 Mesnali is a village in Ringsaker Municipality in Innlandet county, Norway.
 The village is located about 15 km southeast of the town of Lillehammer and about 8 km southwest of Sjusjøen.
-Sjusjøen is an area in Norway that is very famous for its wintersports such as cross-country and downhill skiing.
+Sjusjøen is an area in Norway that is very famous for its winter sports such as cross-country skiing and downhill skiing.
 The area just north of Mesnali has one of the largest concentrations of holiday cottages in all of Norway.

-The 0.61 km2 town has a population (2021) of 372 and a population density of 626 PD/km2.
+The 0.61 km2 town has a population (2024) of 382 and a population density of 626 PD/km2.

 Mesnali is also known as the site of the grave of Sigrid Undset, a Norwegian author who was awarded the Nobel prize for literature.
 Her portrait was on the Norwegian 500-kroner note from 1994 until 2020.